paulvha/sps30/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE 3.0

 ## Acknowledgements
 Make sure to read the datasheet from Sensirion.
-While draft and not 100% correct yet, it does provide good starting point.<br>
+While draft it does provide good starting point.<br>